Chichri/Spotify-Bot/README.md

 I would recommend making a new gmail account for your bot to avoid spamming any accounts you actually use.

-Once you do that, enable IMAP on the email account.
+Then enable IMAP on the email account.
 It'll in the settings page under the "Forwarding and POP/IMAP" tab.

-Next, you'll need to the management page for the google account the email is under and navigating to the Security page.
+Next, you'll need to go to the management page for the google account the email is under and navigate to the Security page.
 There in the "Signing Into Google" block, hit app passwords.
-It'll ask you sign in again / complete some two-step stuff if you have that enabled.
+It'll ask you sign in again and complete some two-step stuff if you have that enabled.
 Do that, and finally you'll come to a page where you can generate the app password.
 Select "Mail" as the application and "Other (Custom name)" as the device, since we won't be using anything on the provided list.
 Name the password and click "Generate".

 This will produce a page with the app password displayed.
 Copy it, and do not lose it because you're not seeing it again.

 Create a file called 'config.yaml' and add the following lines: